Using a UART to Implement a 1-Wire Bus Master

 This application note includes an explanation of the required electrical interface, UART configuration, and timing relationship between UART and 1-Wire signals.
 A general understanding of 1-Wire communications is assumed.
 Typical timing and logic levels are used in the following discussion and the reader should refer to particular 1-Wire device data sheets for specific timing and voltage specifications and tolerances.

-1-Wire devices operate in an open-drain environment on bus voltages ranging from 2.0V to 5.5V.
+UART to 1-Wire Electrical Interface1-Wire devices operate in an open-drain environment on bus voltages ranging from 2.0V to 5.5V.
 Exact logic levels and minimum pullup voltages are device dependent, though generally parasite-power devices require minimum pullup voltage of 2.8V to recharge an internal storage capacitor used to supply power during periods when the data line is low.
 A 4.7kΩ resistor typically serves as the pullup on the 1-Wire data line.
 The resistor provides logic-high signals passively, with the bus master and all slave devices driving the logic-low signals.
-Devices usually include a weak internal pulldown, shown as Ipd in Figure 1
+Devices usually include a weak internal pulldown, shown as Ipd in Figure 1.

 Figure 1.
 1-Wire bus interface circuitry.